 Elements of the site were in use in 2016 to help monitor the project activities of the USDA Farmers Market SNAP Support Grants grantees, and to assist in the Michigan Farmers Market Association’s study of the economic impact of their Hoophouses for Health initiative.
-As part of a USDA funded Farmers Market Promotion Program grant, the FMM resources are being deployed to markets in Virginia and DC.
-Other states have added FMM to their FMPP/LFPP projects to use some or all of the resources for measuring the impacts of those projects.
+As part of a USDA funded Farmers Market Promotion Program grant, the Metrics resources have been deployed to markets in Virginia and DC.
+Other states have now added FMM to their FMPP/LFPP projects to use some or all of the resources for measuring the impacts of those projects.

 The users of the tools continue to inform the development of the site and to ensure that FMM is a dynamic and useful site for markets as well as offering network leaders like FMC the ability to use the aggregated, released data to advocate on behalf of farmers markets.

 Farmspread provides tools to help manage, promote and sell farm fresh food and artisan products while connecting consumers with farm-direct food outlets.
 The site provides tools for farmers markets and vendors and serves as an online marketplace for people who want access to local fresh food options.

 A variety of web-based tools are available that can help facilitate data collection at farmers markets.
 The list below shows sites that are in use or have been used by FMC members.
 Innovation is at an all-time high at markets all over the country, so this list is growing!
 Please contact FMC to suggest other data management portals that should be included.

 Vancity Community Foundation and the BC Association of Farmers Markets (BCAFM) have collaborated on the development of a Farmers Market Impact Toolkit that gives farmers market managers the means to collect, analyze and communicate the value that farmers markets bring to their communities.